 In addition to your tuition fees, you will need to consider funding for your accommodation, travel to your placements and general living costs over the next four to five years.

 First year medical students who are ordinarily resident in England and Wales can apply to Student Finance Direct for financial support towards living costs.
-Eligible students are entitled to a Maintenance Loan at the full year rate (a maximum of £4,950 minimum of £3,564).
-28% of this loan is means-tested and will be assessed on your parents' income unless you have been awarded independent student status.
+Eligible students are entitled to a Maintenance Loan (£5,740 for English Students / £5,376 for Welsh Students) 35% of this loan is means-tested and will be assessed on your parents' income unless you have been awarded independent student status.